MohamadYusuf/WebRx-Site/docs/css-binding.md

 ---
 layout: docs
-title: WebRx - The Css-Binding
+title: WebRx - The CSS-Binding
 ---
-## The Css-Binding
+# The CSS-Binding

-### Purpose

-The css binding adds or removes one or more named CSS classes to the associated DOM element.
+The CSS-binding adds or removes one or more named CSS classes to the associated DOM element.
 This is useful, for example, to highlight some value in red if it becomes negative.

 (Note: If you don’t want to apply a CSS class but instead want to assign a style attribute value directly, see the style binding.)

-### Example
+## Example

 ```html
 <div data-bind="css: { profitWarning: currentProfit < 0 }">